bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 ![](install1.png)
 You can also refer to this for installation: https://www.sellacious.com/documentation-v2#/learn/installuninstall/quickstart-installation

-**Step 2:** In second step, enter the database name accordingly with username and password.
+**Step 2:** Enter the database name accordingly with username and password.

 ![](install2.png)

-**Step 3:** In third step, enter your license key and activate it.
-Licence key is sent to your email at the time of purchase of plan. if you did not have licence key choose free and complete installation.
+**Step 3:** Enter your license key and activate it.
+Licence key is sent to your email at the time of purchase of plan.
+If you do not have licence key choose free and complete installation.
 After that follow first method to activate premium.

 ![](install3.png)

-**Step 4:** In fourth step, you get overview of store setting and databse configuration.
+**Step 4:** In fourth step, you will get overview of store setting and databse configuration.
 Click on install button and install it.

 ![](install4.png)